weisskrispies/Tumblr/README.md

 ## Stories Completed

 *Required*
-* Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
+* Tapping on Home, Search, Account, or Trending shows the respective screen and highlight the tab bar button
-* Compose button should modally present the compose screen.
+* Compose button modally presents the compose screen

 *Optional*
 * Compose screen is faded in while the buttons animate in